1.2.16PROVISIONS AND CONTINGENCIES

 Current Income Tax

 Current income tax assets and liabilities are measured at the amount expected to be recovered from or paid to the taxation authorities.
-The tax rates and tax laws
+The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted at the reporting date in the countries where the Company operates and generates taxable income.

-Current income tax relating to items recognized outside profit or loss is recognized outside profit or loss (either in other comprehensive income or in equity).
-Current tax items are recognized in correlation to the underlying transaction either in Other Comprehensive Income (OCI) or directly in equity.
-Management periodically evaluates positions taken in the tax returns with respect to situations in which applicable tax regulations are subject to interpretation and establishes provisions where appropriate.
+Current income tax relating to items recognised outside profit or loss is recognised outside profit or loss (either in other comprehensive income or in equity).
+Current tax items are recognised in correlation to the underlying transaction either in Other Comprehensive Income (OCI)

-The Company has adopted and effected the reduced corporate tax rate permitted under section 115BAA of the Income Tax Act 1961 as per the Taxation Laws (Amendment) Ordinance 2019.
+The Company has adopted and effected the reduced corporate tax rate permitted under section 115BAA of the Income Tax Act, 1961 as per the Taxation Laws (Amendment) Ordinance, 2019.
 The tax calculations for the year ended 31st March 2024 have been made accordingly.

 Deferred Tax